vaimo/chromedriver-send-keys-issue/README.md

 This repository illustrates how data that is passed to 'sendKeys' gets interpreted in an unexpected way:

-Intended input: 'hello'
+* Intended input: 'hello'
-Result: 'llo'
+* Resulting field value: 'llo'

 Issue only repeatable when running it on Linux and seems NOT to be repeatable when running on Mac.